 Spring is the best time to visit Saguaro National Park

 Saguaro National Park in the Spring

 If you’re looking for the best national parks to visit in the spring, then Saguaro National Park should definitely be on your list!
-This park is well-known for preserving the majestic Saguaro cactus and offers lots of incredible things to do and see.
+This park is well-known for preserving the majestic Saguaro cactus and offers lots of incredible things to do and see at Saguaro National Park.

 Yellowstone National Park in the Spring

 Planning a trip to Yellowstone in the spring means fewer crowds, unpredictable weather, raging Yellowstone waterfalls, active wildlife and no annoying bugs!
 When visiting Yellowstone in the spring, it’s very common to enjoy sun and 60 degrees one day, then snow and bitter cold the next.

 Be prepared for rain, snow, wind and trails that are wet and muddy.
 Dress in layers, wear hiking boots, and carry a warm jacket.
 If you plan to hike, be sure to pack bear spray, water, sunscreen, and rain gear.
 Check out our Yellowstone vacation tips to help you know what to pack!